 What train services will run on Wednesday after the rail strike?

+The PA news agency answers 10 key questions about what passengers should expect.

-Britain’s train services will continue to be disrupted on Wednesday due to the knock-on effects of Tuesday’s strike.
+Britain’s train services continue to be disrupted due to the knock-on effects of Tuesday’s strike.

 Here the PA news agency answers 10 key questions about what passengers should expect.